The Buffalo Bills continue to be in full demolition mode as they desperately look to clear space under their salary cap.

 McKelvin, 30, was a starter for most of his eight seasons with the Bills.
 But he became expendable after the team made Ronald Darby a second-round draft pick last year.
 Darby immediately took over as the starter opposite Stephon Gilmore, relegating McKelvin to backup duty.

 McKelvin joined the Bills in 2008 as a first-round draft pick, 11th overall, from Troy (Ala.)
 University.
 He suffered a broken ankle that caused him to miss the final six games of the 2014 season, which he finished with a career-best four interceptions.
 A setback in his recovery caused him to sit out the preseason and first seven games of the 2015 season and opened the door for Darby to take over.

 In 98 career NFL games, McKelvin has 13 interceptions for 114 yards in returns.
 He also had one touchdown return.
 He was credited with 64 passes defended, 268 tackles, and 49 assists.
 He also forced four fumbles and recovered six.

 McKelvin's exceptional speed made him a dangerous return man.
 He has averaged 26 yards on 95 kickoff returns, taking one for a touchdown, and averaged 10.3 yards on 99 punt returns, taking three for touchdowns.

-Still, McKelvin has never been able to live down one of the more infamous plays in Bills history when he fumbled on a kickoff return after the New England Patriots pulled within five points on a Monday Night Football game in Foxborough, Mass., in 2009.
+Still, McKelvin has never been able to live down one of the more infamous plays in Bills history when he fumbled on a kickoff return after the New England Patriots pulled within five points on a Monday Night Football game at Foxborough, Mass., in 2009.
 Placekicker Stephen Gostkowski recovered at the Buffalo 31.
 Three plays later, Tom Brady found Benjamin Watson for a 16-yard touchdown with 50 seconds left to give New England a 25-24 victory.